 Objectives 1.1 At least 80% of students complete program requirements within 6 years (150% of planned program length).
-1.2 A minimum of 70% of DI directors, graduate program directors, or employment supervisors surveyed will "strongly agree" or "agree" that the program effectively prepares students for the supervised practice program, graduate program, or job.
-1.3 A minimum overall mean score of 3.0 on senior satisfaction with the effectiveness of courses and instruction.
+1.2 A minimum overall mean score of 3.0 on graduating seniors' perception of the quality of the DPD program.
+1.3 A minimum of 70% of DI directors, graduate program directors, or employment supervisors surveyed will "strongly agree" or "agree" that the program effectively prepares students for the supervised practice program, graduate program, or job.